-Harem (HRM) is an anime genre where there’s usually one main character who’s surrounded by multiple characters of the opposite sex (who are most of the time, all potential love interests).
-As particular as it is and given the fact that it can lead to all sorts of predictable situations (awkward or not), this genre is often accompanied by other genres such as: romance, comedy, and ecchi.
+Harem (HRM) is an anime genre where there’s usually one main character who’s surrounded by multiple characters of the opposite sex (who are usually all potential love interests).
+As particular as it is and given the fact that it can lead to all sorts of predictable situations (awkward or not), this genre is often mixed in with romance, comedy, and ecchi.

-By the way, if you’re also interested in the opposite of this genre, Reverse HRM, check out the Top 10 Best Reverse Harem Anime.
+By the way, if you’re also interested in the gender reversal of this genre, check out the top 10 best reverse harem anime.

 10. Nagasarete Airantou

-Nagasarete Airantou is about one guy and an deserted island fully-packed with girls.
+Nagasarete Airantou is about one guy and a deserted island full of girls.
 On top of that, all the girls are obsessively curious about the guy (because they’ve never seen one before).
 So, they try to chase him every minute of every single day.
 Being chased by a lot of girls might be a dream come true for most guys, but for Ikuto Touhouin, it’s a horrible nightmare.
 Withholding that fact, this show is legitimately a star of this genre.

 The show follows the story of Ikuto Touhouin, a 14-year-old boy who’s at the peak of his youth.
 After getting into a fight with his father, he decides to run away and go on vacation by boarding a ship.
 However, it never crossed his mind that his simple vacation would turn into a one-of-a-kind experience.
-When a storm hit the ship, he gets thrown off into the ocean only to wake up on a peculiar island with its population entirely made up of, well, girls.
+When a storm hits the ship, he gets thrown into the ocean only to wake up on a peculiar island with its population entirely made up of, well, girls.

 9. Trinity Seven

 It’s one special guy with a cast of several equally special gals.
-But, that’s not all there is to it.
-What marks this anime as special is the main character's unique quality that separates him from other main characters in the genre.
+But, that’s not all there is to this series.
+What marks this anime as special is the main character's unique quality that separates him from other protagonists in the genre.
 Arata Kasuga gets along smoothly with his entire all-girl troupe, like a conforming wave in the vast ocean.
 He's not dense at all and is totally aware of everything.

 8. Grisaia no Kajitsu

-It doesn't get any more exclusive than this!
+It doesn't get any more unique than this!
 Grisaia no Kaijutsu isn’t your standard HRM anime with all the regular tropes and usual elements.
 For one, this anime is in the psychological genre (a rarity for HRM).
 Also, it's packed with thrills, serious developments, and a ton of suspense—all qualities that make this one exceptional and different from others.
-It manages to both contain some of the essential elements of an HRM show with it's psychological genre.
+It manages to both contain some of the essential elements of a HRM show and a psychological thriller.
 It's marvelously tied together.

-The story takes place at a special school that’s dedicated in reforming the "bad apples."
+The story takes place at a special school that’s dedicated to reforming students who are bad apples.
 There, we'll meet five female students with lives each holding terrible and regrettable secrets.
-Up until now, everyone attending the school is female.
+Up until now, everyone attending the school was female.
 But then, one day, a male student comes in to join the class with them.
-Despite everyone having dark secrets of their own, the new student, Kazami Yuuji, might just have the most controversial secret and darkest past of them all.
+Despite everyone having dark secrets of their own, the new student Kazami Yuuji might just have the most controversial secret and darkest past of them all.

 7. Hentai Ouji to Warawanai Neko (The Hentai Prince and the Stony Cat)

-If you think that this is yet again another senseless HRM show with the overused clichés and whatnot, then you’re actually right . . . and also wrong!
+If you think that this is another senseless HRM show with overused clichés and whatnot, then you’re actually right . . . and also wrong!
 You’re in for a big surprise!
 Hentai Ouji to Warawanai Neko might seem pretty average in terms of story and consistency.
-However the characters (especially the main character) makes up for this, resulting in an above-average HRM.
+However, the characters (especially the main character) make up for this, resulting in an above-average HRM.
 Harem?
 Check.
 A bit of ecchi?
 Check.
 Comedy?
 Check.
 Romance?
 Check.
-Cuteness/Adorability (Moo factor)?
+Cuteness/adorability (Moe factor)?
 Gazillions of check marks!

 6. Saenai Heroine no Sodatekata (Saekano)

-This is one of the newest anime series of the HRM genre.
+This is one of the newest anime series in the HRM genre.
 Even though it's just a few episodes in so far, I'm already struck by the brilliance of this show.
-So much that I’ve included it on this list—and in the Top 6 nonetheless!
+So much that I’ve included it on this list—and at number six nonetheless!

 Saenai Heroine no Sodatekata shimmers with respect to its plot and comical nature.
 Yes, it’s a standard HRM show, but that’s what actually makes it interesting.
-I was hooked from the first episode and still am, with every episode so far being excellent.
-For a fresh HRM anime show, I must say this has a gigantic potential!
+I was hooked from the first episode and still am.
+Every episode so far has been excellent.
+For a fresh HRM anime show, I must say this has gigantic potential!

-The biggest otaku of the school, Aki Tomoyo, stumbles a rare moment with what seemed to be his perfect girl.
+The biggest otaku of the school, Aki Tomoyo, stumbles upon a rare moment with what seemed to be his perfect girl.
 His heart suddenly flutters, causing him to want to create a game based on that special moment (even though he doesn’t know who the girl is).
-Dead serious about his new project at this point, he enlists two of the most popular students of his school, Eriri Spencer Sawamura and Utaha Kasumigaoka to help him.
+Dead serious about his new project at this point, he enlists two of the most popular students of his school, Eriri Spencer Sawamura and Utaha Kasumigaoka, to help him.
 Later on that day, he crosses paths again with this seemingly perfect girl.
-Only this time, to his surprise, she’s actually not what he thought she would be originally.
+Only this time, to his surprise, she’s not actually who he thought she was.

 Nisekoi is HRM done right.
 Yes, done right!
-It has all the essentials and it even thrives while using all the usual clichés you'll see from HRM.
-This is because it manages to carry out all of this in a way that's incredibly effective, so much that you stop seeing it as just ordinary or like all the others.
+It has all the essentials and it even thrives while using all the usual clichés you'll see from the genre.
+This is because it manages to carry itself in a way that's incredibly effective, so much so that you stop seeing it as just another HRM series.
 Proper execution and making the most out of the classic tropes are key here, and Nisekoi has succeeded in both.